pytan-coder/global.hackathon/Teams/Insomnia/ABOUT.md

 We're a group of international coders who decided to band for the "hack" of it all.

+Arvin Joseff Tan

+I've decided to join this hacKaThon to

 Tell us who you are, why you did you decide to join?

 Judges will read this page before making a final decision, so write your story, make it emotional and impressive.